darshanas05/Kafka_topic/README.md

 # Kafka_topic

+Using Confluent Kafka as the cloud platform to read and write data.

-Kafka consumer and producer for writing data from a SQL database and reading data by consumer
+Using python Kafka producer code for writing data from a local SQL database and publishing it.

+Using python Kafka consumer code to read data as it is published.